chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 ### ./chipKIT/hardware/pic32/x.x.x/libraries

-This folder is the root for where the standard libraries are stored.
+This folder is the root where the standard libraries are stored.
 Within this folder is a separate folder for each standard library.

 ### ./chipKIT/hardware/pic32/x.x.x/variants